Wednesday, November 5, 2014

 Neil graduated from Clemson University in 2004 with a Bachelor's degree in Mechanical Engineering and a secondary focus on the German language.
 Neil started his professional career at Hella Lighting Corporation as a manufacturing engineer.
 In 2006, Neil was advanced to a Program Manager position where he led the launch of Hella's first BMW headlamp to be built in North America.
 In 2008, Neil pursued a new opportunity as Key Account Manager for Montaplast North America where he currently manages accounts totaling more than $25 million.
 Neil's current position involves daily conversations with his German colleagues and takes him to Germany 4-6 times per year for program launches.
 Neil says that his knowledge of the German language not only affords him the opportunity to travel the world, but it also helped him advance to his current position in the company.

-Trevor Gilles is 31 years old and was born in Nuernberg, Germany.
-He resided there for 20 Years before moving to the United States in 2000 to obtain a Bachelor’s of Business Administration degree with a concentration in Human Resources from Georgia State University.
-Due to growing up in Germany, he speaks the language fluently and also attended German Elementary and High School near Nuernberg where his Dad was stationed with the US Army.
+Trevor is 34 years old and was born in Nuernberg, Germany.
+He resided there for 20 Years before moving to the United States in 2000 to obtain a Bachelor's of Business Administration degree with a concentration in Human Resources from Georgia State University.
+Due to growing up in Germany, he speaks the language fluently and also attended German Elementary and High School near Nuernberg where his Dad and Mother were stationed with the US Army.
 Trevor has been working in the Staffing Industry since 2007 and joined Hofmann Services in 2008 shortly after the Business was incorporated here in the United States.
-His current role as Branch Manager is responsible for overseeing Sales and Operations in Georgia, Tennessee and South Carolina.
+In September of this year he celebrated his 6th Anniversary with the company.
+His current role as Business Development Manager involves overseeing Sales and Operations in Georgia, Tennessee, Texas and South Carolina.
 He also works directly together with the CEO in continuously developing and maintaining Business Development strategies that are aligned with the Companies long term Sales Goals.
 Prior to this role, Trevor also lived in Greenville, SC for about 8 months in 2009 during which he opened the SC Branch.
-He is currently based out of Atlanta.
+He is currently based out of Atlanta, GA.

 Dr. Joerg Schulte